WP-Autoplugin/hub2wp/readme.md

 ## How It Works

 1. **Plugin and Theme Eligibility**:
-   To appear in hub2wp, a repository must have the `wordpress-plugin` or `wordpress-theme` GitHub topic.
+   To appear in hub2wp as an installable package, a repository must have the `wordpress-plugin` or `wordpress-theme` GitHub topic.
 Plugins also need a `Stable tag:` header in their `readme.txt` or `readme.md`, and themes need a `Version:` header in `style.css`.
 These version headers are used for update monitoring.

 2. **Update Mechanism**:
    hub2wp checks for updates using a two-step priority system.
 First, if the repository has GitHub releases, it uses the **latest release tag** to determine the current version and downloads the release archive.
 If no releases exist — or if release-based checking is disabled in "Settings > GitHub Plugins" — it falls back to reading the `Stable tag:` or `Version:` header from the tracked branch (the repository's default branch, or a custom branch you configure).
 When a new version is detected, you will receive an update notification in your WordPress dashboard, allowing you to update the plugin or theme directly from there.